aboly47/JinxOS/README.md

 I'm a massive Arcane fan, and Jinx is where the name comes from.

 I don't own any of the above images.
-I found them from Google.
+I found them on Google.

 ## Resources if you're interested in OS developement